GWU-Advanced-OS/project-project-gvisor/report.md

 [Source - ring0](https://github.com/google/gvisor/blob/master/pkg/sentry/platform/ring0/kernel_amd64.go#L182)

 The security baton is then handed off to the Sentry to process the system call request.
 If the call can be done completely in user-level with the implemented system calls in the Sentry, it will do so in order to have unnecessary switches out of user-level.
 If there needs to be a call out to the host, then the Sentry can do so - the reduced set of whitelisted system calls allows for this to be less of an attack surface.
-Lastly, if the system call is not allowed by the Sentry, then it will *not* be performed, but the application will have *no* knowledge of this capability block.
+[Seccomp filters are used for this whitelisting.](https://github.com/GWU-Advanced-OS/project-project-gvisor/blob/main/report.md#process-limitations) Lastly, if the system call is not allowed by the Sentry, then it will *not* be performed, but the application will have *no* knowledge of this capability block.

 Let us look at some examples.